I had a show cancelled last month, because of bad weather. That's never happened to me before. Also, I can now be reached if needed.

 No post in December.
 The holidays were just that busy.

 Needing to revisit some old tech I haven't touched in a while.
-Figure I'll add Valkey in there for good measure.
 Just booked a restaurant gig with the OPJB on Valentine's day.
 I enjoy those gigs.

 This year's pantomime went well.
 I have gigs booked up until early May with Main & Abbott and AKA, plus a couple of gigs early in the new year with my friends in The Whiskey Ghost.